sous-chefs/rvm/README.md

 # Usage

-The typical case will be to include the `rvm` recipe which will install RVM system-wide, install all listed RVM rubies and gems and set a default RVM ruby.
+The typical case will be to include the `rvm::system` recipe which will install RVM system-wide, install all listed RVM rubies and gems and set a default RVM ruby.

 If node is running in a Vagrant VM, then the `rvm::vagrant` recipe can help with resolving the *chef-solo* binary on subsequent provision executions.